Sciwhylab/moonlighting_nlp/README.md

 - **BERT / BioBERT checkpoints.** Only the PubMedBERT id appeared in the original code.
 The BERT/BioBERT ids in `config.py` are the standard public checkpoints; confirm they match the exact versions used for Supp.
 Table 5.

+## Data Availability

+The datasets used in this study are publicly available on Zenodo:
+DOI: 10.5281/zenodo.19104404